Long-time friends Jerrod and Bo sat down to talk about Eighth Grade, the Internet, and staying sane in a culture where everything ages like milk.

-Speaker: Hey it’s A24.
-Thanks to everyone who listened to Episode 01, we’ve been reading your emails and appreciate all the feedback.
-For this episode, you’re going to hear a conversation between two friends and collaborators of ours, who also happen to be long-time friends with each other.
-They describe themselves as “the kind of people who would listen to an A24 podcast,” not the people you ask to follow the Barry and Greta episode.
+Speaker: Hey, it’s A24.
+Thanks to everyone who listened to Episode 1.
+We’ve been reading your emails and appreciate all the feedback.
+For this episode, you’re going to hear a conversation between two friends and collaborators of ours, who also happen to be longtime friends with each other.
+They describe themselves as the kind of people who would listen to an A24 podcast, not the people you ask to follow the Barry and Greta episode.
 But if you’ve ever watched their stand-up specials or television show, you understand why we wanted you to hear this conversation between comedian Jerrod Carmichael and comedian-turned-filmmaker Bo Burnham.
-Bo’s first film Eighth Grade comes out this summer.
-Before we recorded their conversation, we invited Jerrod to a screening.
-The first thing he said was, what if I hate it?
-I’m supposed to tell Bo I hate his movie on the A24 podcast?
-We said: just see the movie and we’ll figure it out.
+Bo’s first film Eighth Grade comes out this summer, and before we recorded their conversation, we invited Jerrod to a screening.
+The first thing he said was, “What if I hate it?
+I’m supposed to tell Bo I hate his movie on the A24 podcast?”
+We said, “Just see the movie, and we’ll figure it out.”
 And we think we did.

 Jerrod: I'm so glad.
 They're listening to this, they're getting ready to go out, go to class perhaps.
 I don't know where to start.
 I don't want to sound, like, unnatural.

 Bo: We should start by saying we're following up Greta and Barry.
 They were the first episode, we are the second episode.

 Bo: So we go from Academy Award nominees to two of Variety's Ten Top Comics to Watch 2011.